-As part of building resources for Documentary Photography, we include a list of 'favourite' photobooks and projects.
-The aim is to identify books and other resources that people have found inspiring and enjoyable, and to provide a little background.
+As part of building resources for Documentary Photography, we include a list of our 'favourite' photobooks and long-term projects.
+Our aim is to identify books and other resources that people have found inspiring and enjoyable, and to provide a little background or as a reference.
 This is not a formal RPS or Documentary endorsement of the book or resource; but think of it more as a growing catalogue that might be worth exploring.
 Our list contains both 'classics' and some more contemporary documentary work.

 (** This list will be updated with more information and more books in the near future**)